jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 :::note

-- Unlike NVIDIA NVENC, there is no concurrent encoding sessions limit on Intel iGPU and ARC dGPU.
+- Unlike NVIDIA NVENC, there is no concurrent encoding session limit on Intel iGPU and ARC dGPU.

 - QSV and VA-API support headless server on both Windows and Linux, which means a connected monitor is not required.